 Enroll in a BA in music honours, major or minor

-To enrol in any honours, major or minor within the UBC BA degree, students must meet the academic admission requirements of the Faculty of Arts.
+To enroll in any honours, major or minor in Music, students must meet the academic admission requirements of the Faculty of Arts.
 Minors are declared at the end of the second year, although coursework usually commences in the first year.

 Auditions